mosdef-hub/mosdef_slitpore/README.md

 The initialization and analysis code, as well as the force field files are contained within the `mosdef_slitpore` directory.

-The simulations run with Cassandra, GROMACS, LAMMPS, and CP2K are managed by the [signac](https://signac.io) framework.
+The simulations run with Cassandra, GROMACS, LAMMPS, and CP2K are managed by the [signac](https://signac.io) framework[4].
 There is a specific signac project for each slitpore system and simulation engine.
 Each project contains multiple `jobs` with unique `statepoints` which are conditions at which the simulations are run.
 Please see signac documentation for additional details.

 The data can be visualized with a Jupyter notebook contained in the `notebooks` directory, which calls the plotting functions in the `plotting` directory.